 In this article we will share valuable information to help you successfully grow banana trees, even in challenging climates.
 Read on to learn more.

 Let’s begin by dispelling the notion that bananas grow on trees.
 In fact, some people refer to them as a “Banana palm tree.”
-However, banana plants are actually very large herbaceous perennial herbs in the order known as Zingiberales.
+However, bananas are actually very large herbaceous perennial herbs in the order known as Zingiberales.
 Other members of this order include:

 All growth takes place in the pseudostem.
 New leaves begin growing in the interior of this stalk and emerge as they begin to mature.
 The flower stalk also begins growing inside the pseudostem and emerges from the top.
 Eventually, developing into a bunch of banana fruit.

 Surprisingly, these exotic tropical plants have very basic requirements; however, the care you provide must be consistent and ample.
-Before purchasing a banana plant, take a little time to learn what it takes to make them happy and keep them that way.
+Take a little time to learn how to grow bananas successfully, make them happy and keep them happy.

 To grow banana successfully you must provide generous amounts of: